Linear models of strip-type roughness: Methodology

 The coefficients $k_s^n$ can be calculated analytically for each combination of widths $S_h$ and $S_l$ and the corresponding coefficients $d_0^n$ for the spanwise variation of the virtual origin $d_0^{(1)}$ are found by using \eqref{eq:linearised-d-h-relation}.

 Expanding the unknown field variables at first-order in series, e.g.~for the streamwise velocity

-and substituting these expressions in the linearised equations leads to one set of three linear ordinary differential equations in $x_2$ for each integer wavenumber.
-These are solved using a Chebyshev-collocation method.
+and substituting these expressions in the linearised equations leads to one set of three linear ordinary differential equations in $x_2$ for each integer wavenumber. {As opposed to previous studies considering the linearised Navier-Stokes equations \citep{Chavarin.2020, Ran.2020}, each set of three ordinary different equations is independent of all other wavenumber and can be solved in isolation.} {This would not be the case if higher order terms had been retained in \eqref{lineardecomposition}, and a larger problem would need to be solved taking into account harmonic interactions.} {A Chebyshev-collocation method was used for the discretisation}.
 Although the field variable $d$ in the SA model has a sharp cusp at $x_2=0$ and hence a spectral technique is not ideal for the solution of this problem, we have observed that the numerical method is robust enough to provide accurate results when a sufficiently fine grid is used.
 In the following simulations, we used up to 252 collocation points.
 For the spanwise discretisation, we observed that solutions converge relatively rapidly with the number of Fourier modes retained in the expansion \eqref{eq:fx3_approximation}.
-This can be motivated by the observation that, far away from the wall, only large-scale perturbations of the surface features can influence the flow structure, while the effect of small-scale perturbations, i.e. sharp gradients of the boundary conditions \citep{Neuhauser_Schafer_Gatti_Frohnapfel_2022}, decays more rapidly with the distance from the wall \citep{meyers2019}.
-In practice, we checked that results did not change significantly when doubling the number of spanwise modes.
+This can be motivated by the observation that, far away from the wall, only large-scale perturbations of the surface features can influence the flow structure, while the effect of small-scale perturbations, i.e. sharp gradients of the boundary conditions \citep{Neuhauser_Schafer_Gatti_Frohnapfel_2022}, decays more rapidly with the distance from the wall \citep{meyers2019}. {The number of spanwise modes required increases with the fundamental wavelength $\Lambda$.
+We always checked that results did not change visibly when doubling the number of modes.
+As a reference, twenty modes were sufficient at $\Lambda \approx 1$ to obtain a converged description of the perturbation velocity field.}

 The final solution is then found by combining the solutions at each wavenumber, as the superposition principle applies.
 One important implication of this property is that the flow structure over surfaces with complex topographic/roughness characteristics \citep{mejia2013, barros2014} may be rationalised and better understood by decomposing the surface forcing into its constitutive components.
 The strength of the mean flow response at each spanwise length scale will then depend on the amplitude of such components times a factor that captures the selective amplification properties of the linearised Navier-Stokes operator \citep{chernyshenko_baig_2005}, augmented by the linearised SA equation.